 "Sales usually start in the middle of the week, and if you have a ready-made grocery list, you won't buy on impulse," says debt relief attorney Leslie Thane of Melville, NY.
 Write down how much you will spend before you enter the store so you can avoid going over your budget.
 “This greatly reduces the chances of impulse buying and adds to your retirement savings,” she says.

 - Take care of a healthy marriage

 Divorce is expensive.
 “Marriage is a long-term commitment that begins with the words 'I agree'.
-Once you say “I disagree,” not only will your marriage fall apart, but your net worth and retirement savings will be severely impacted, ”says Kevin Smith, founder of Smith, Mayer & Liddle, a consultancy firm of the Janney Montgomery Scott group in York, State Pennsylvania.
-"Focus on improving the quality of your marriage and do everything you can to overcome the inevitable difficulties inherent in every marriage."
+Once you say “I disagree,” not only will your marriage fall apart, but your net worth and retirement savings will be severely impaired, ”says Kevin Smith, founder of Smith, Mayer & Liddle, a consultancy firm of the Janney Montgomery Scott group in York, State.
+Pennsylvania.
+"Focus on improving the quality of your marriage and do whatever it takes to overcome the inevitable difficulties inherent in every marriage."

 - Do not go to all serious